Yuru-Song/GLM/README.md

 --------------
 Jan 20 2020
 --------------
-Train GLM with 'relative distance' as the only predictor.
+Train GLM with 'relative distance' as the only predictor. z score the features before training.

 --------------
 Jan 19 2020